fondlykip/chicago_taxi_data/README.md

 The ETL Pipeline, for a single month, typically takes around 5 minutes to run.

-## Accessing Results
+## Accessing Results <a name="access_api"></a>

-With the pipelines successfully run, we can now make a call to the API to get results.
+With both the pipelines having successfully run, we can now make a call to the API to get results.

 The main URL of the API is